-The Department of Economics typically offers fall admission only with an application window of October 1 to May 1; however, for students needing to complete additional preparatory courses, spring admission can be considered.
+The Department of Economics typically offers fall admission within an application window between October 1 to May 1; however, for students who need to complete additional preparatory courses, spring admission can be considered.

 Access the online application through the Cal State Apply site to begin your application and create a profile.
 A $70.00US non-refundable application fee is required of all applicants.

 After you’ve completed My Profile, you will have access to My Application.
 Here you will find four quadrants.
 Program Materials is the quadrant where you will find information about uploading all the following documents.

 - Personal Statement: The personal statement must be between 500-800 words and should address the reasons for your interest in economics (including any specific areas/fields of interest), your future scholarly and/or career objectives within the field, and your reasons for pursuing an M.S. in Quantitative Economics at San Francisco State University.
 You may discuss any prior academic, personal, employment, etc. achievements and experiences that reflect upon your interests and potential to succeed in the program.